 The Canine Annual Exam

 One of the most difficult questions we are asked at Dogwood Vet Clinic is how much does an annual exam cost.
 That’s an easy answer, $39.50, but what you really want to know is how much does the total visit cost.
 The answer to that question is the one that applies all too commonly in medicine, the one we love to hate, “it depends”.
 Why is there so much variety in the cost of an annual?
-Let me walk you through the recommended testing and vaccination options and help shed some light on what goes into your pet’s annual visit!
+Let me walk you through the recommended testing and vaccination options for pets here in Louisville and Prospect, Kentucky and help shed some light on what goes into your pet’s annual visit!
 We’ll start just with dogs on this post to keep this post as short as possible, but we will have a second post for the cats soon!

 This is the most important part of your visit!
 Our pets can’t tell us what is going on, but there is so much we can detect from a physical exam.
 In one year, your pet ages 5-9 human years (1-year old pet ~ 7-year-old child).
 For this reason, we recommend twice annual examination to help us detect abnormalities early, manage conditions or even better, prevent them.
 Many pet owners have had the heartbreaking experience of having a pet diagnosed with a serious disease that put their pet in critical condition requiring emergency care.
 These pet owners can attest to how quickly some of these conditions can manifest.
 Performing an exam every 6 months increases our chances of detecting disease processes early and managing them so that hopefully they don’t lead to a medical crisis for your pet.
 We consider pets to be adults by age 3-4 and entering the geriatric stage by age 7.
 We will discuss what tests are best for your pet to keep him or her healthy, active and happy.
 Together we will come to a decision that works for you and your budget.

 Fecal Intestinal Parasite Test